 Around this time you may also notice a heavy fog and temperature drop.
 Nuwara Eliya sits at 1,868 meters, or 6,128 feet in elevation making it the highest town in Sri Lanka.
 About three and a half hours after departing Kandy the train pulls into Nanu Oya station, which is just a short tuktuk or taxi ride away from Nuwara Eliya center, and should cost around 500 rupees for a car.
 It is at this point we alighted the train to spend a couple nights in “Little England.”

-Click Here to read my articles about Nuwara Eliya
+Click Here to read A Comprehensive Guide To Nuwara Eliya

 Continuing on our train ride from Kandy to Ella we headed back to Nanu Oya station from Nuwara Eliya early in the morning.
 As we were in Sri Lanka at the beginning of the high season, the beautiful blue express train was sold out.
 This meant we were traveling like locals on the dusty red-brown train.
 Less stunning pictures, but still a great experience.
 For this part you’ll want to sit on the left side of the train as that is where the best views are.
 We actually were able to sit in the Observation Car, which has a huge window facing backwards.
 If you cannot sit backwards in a moving vehicle I would however recommend not sitting in this car.